 Professional nursing practice is an art and science which uses evidence-based practice to support the health of individuals, families, and communities.
 Person-centered care and values are incorporated into each respectful interaction.
 Nurses communicate effectively with health care teams, individuals, families, and groups, establish caring relationships, exercise knowledge, skills, courage, emotional intelligence, inclusivity, compassion, humility, integrity, altruism, ethical standards, values, standards of practice, accountability, professionalism, respect, and responsibility at all times.
 Nurses care for individuals, families, and communities within a context of an ever-changing health care environment.

-The Nursing program offers two tracks to obtain a bachelor of science in nursing degree:
+The nursing program offers two tracks for students to receive a Bachelor of Science in nursing degree:

-- RN/BSN for students who are associate degree or diploma graduates and have current unencumbered license as a registered nurse.
+- Online eCampus RN to BSN for students who are associate degree or diploma graduates and have an active, valid, and unencumbered license as a registered nurse;